mainkoon81/oo-Study-MCMC-R-II/README.md

  - 2) the second is to search for near optimal solutions to the problem ?????????????????? too broad??

 ------------------------------------------------------------------------------------------------------
+> Direct Monte Carlo is viewed as a simulation of process such as estimating model parameters without resorting to writing a definite integral.
+Similarly, Inverse Monte Carlo is viewed as using simulation to solve inverse problem for which no integral equation is formally considered.
+IMC refers to any MC method applied to inverse problem....

 # Inverse Problem
  - __Forward relation:__ `From reliable Data -> obtain posterior -> predictive` Let's say we know the position of particles(we know model parameters: `source`).
 This makes it easy to predict the collective behaviour of the particles(we can predict obv: `output`)
    - Mapping from the model space M into the **data space D**